-The Authority expended less than \$1 million of available capital funds during FY20.
+The Authority expended less than \$3 million of available capital funds during FY21.

-Revenue Vehicles \$ 286,791
+Revenue Vehicles \$ 1,005,594

-Non Revenue Vehicles -

-Facilities and Equipment 204,296
+Facilities and Equipment 1,260,630

-Field Amenities and Fixtures 5,572
+Field Amenities and Fixtures 147,484

-A&E for Park and Ride Lot 227,275
+Architectural and Engineering for Park and Ride Lot 234,129

-\$ 723,934
+\$ 2,647,837

 Revenue vehicles remain the major component of the Authority's net capital assets and will do so going forward.
+Facilities expenditures are higher than usual due to the construction of the Oakley Park and Ride lot which will continue into FY22.